 Colonization quickly followed.
 Juan Bautista de Anza and around 30 Spanish-speaking families marched through the deserts from Sonora, Mexico, arriving after many hardships at the northern tip of modern-day San Francisco in June 1776.
 They immediately claimed the peninsula for Spain.
-(Ironically, their claim of allegiance to Spain occurred only about a week before the 13 English-speaking colonies of North America’s eastern seaboard, a continent away, declared their independence from Britain.)
-Their headquarters was an adobe fortress, the Presidio, built on the site of today’s park with the same name.
-The settlers' church, built a mile to the south, was the first of five Spanish missions later developed around the edges of San Francisco Bay.
-Although the name of the church was officially Nuestra Señora de Dolores, it was dedicated to St. Francis of Assisi and nicknamed San Francisco by the Franciscan priests.
-Later, the name was applied to the entire bay.
+(Coincidentally, their claim of allegiance to Spain occurred only about a week before the 13 English-speaking colonies of North America’s eastern seaboard, a continent away, declared their independence from Britain.)
+The settlers’ headquarters was an adobe fortress, the Presidio, which they built on the site of today’s park with the same name.
+Their church, built a mile to the south, was the first of five Spanish missions later developed by Franciscan priests around the edges of San Francisco Bay.
+The name of the church was officially Nuestra Señora de Dolores, but the Franciscans dedicated it to their patron, St. Francis of Assisi, and the mission became known as San Francisco.
+Eventually, the name began to be applied to the entire bay.

-Throughout the 19th century, armed hostilities between English-speaking settlers from the eastern seaboard and the Spanish-speaking colonies of Spain and Mexico erupted in places as widely scattered as Texas, Puerto Rico, and along the frequently shifting U.S.–Mexico border.
-In 1846, a group of U.S. Marines from the warship Portsmouth seized the sleepy main plaza of Yerba Buena, ran the U.S. flag up a pole, and declared California an American territory.
+Throughout the 19th century, armed hostilities had continued to erupt from time to time between English-speaking settlers from the eastern seaboard and the Spanish-speaking colonies of Spain and Mexico, in various places as widely scattered as Texas, Puerto Rico, and along the frequently shifting United States–Mexico border.
+In 1846, a group of U.S. Marines from the warship Portsmouth boldly seized the sleepy main plaza of Yerba Buena, ran the U.S. flag up a pole, and declared California an American territory.
 The Presidio (occupied by about a dozen unmotivated Mexican soldiers) surrendered without a fuss.
-The first move the new, mostly Yankee citizenry made was to officially adopt the name of the bay as the name of their town.
+The first move made by the citizenry of the new territory—most of whom were Yankees anyway—was to officially adopt the name of the bay as the name of their town.

-The Gold Rush -- The year 1848 was one of the most pivotal years in European history, with unrest sweeping through Europe and widespread disillusionment about the hopes for prosperity throughout the eastern coast of the United States.
-Stories about the golden port of San Francisco and the agrarian wealth of the American West filtered slowly east, attracting slow-moving groups of settlers.
+The Gold Rush -- The year 1848 was one of the most pivotal years in European history, with unrest sweeping through Europe and widespread economic disillusionment troubling the east coast of the United States.
+Stories about the golden port of San Francisco and the agrarian wealth of the American West filtered slowly east, attracting potential settlers.
 Ex-sailor Richard Henry Dana extolled the virtues of California in his best-selling novel Two Years Before the Mast and helped fire the public’s imagination about the territory’s bounty, particularly that of the Bay Area.

-If not for the discovery of some small particles of gold at a sawmill that he owned, Swiss-born John Augustus Sutter's legacy would have been far less flamboyant.
-Despite Sutter's wish to keep the discovery quiet, his employee John Marshall leaked word of the discovery to friends.
+When small particles of gold were first discovered in January 1848—at a sawmill that he owned on the bank of the American River near Coloma, California—Swiss-born John Augustus Sutter intended to keep the discovery quiet.
+It was his employee, John Marshall, who leaked word of the discovery to friends.
 It eventually appeared in local papers, and smart investors on the East Coast took immediate heed.
-The rush did not start, however, until Sam Brannan, a Mormon preacher and famous charlatan, ran through the streets of San Francisco shouting, “Gold!
+The rush did not really start, however, until Sam Brannan—a Mormon preacher and famous charlatan—ran through the streets of San Francisco shouting, “Gold!
 Gold in the American River!”
-(Brannan, incidentally, bought up all the harborfront real estate he could get and cornered the market on shovels, pickaxes, and canned food, just before making the announcement that was heard around the world.)
+Just before making the announcement heard around the world, however, the crafty Brannan had already bought up all the harborfront real estate he could get and cornered the market on shovels, pickaxes, and canned food.

 Boomtown Fever -- By 1855, most of California’s surface gold had already been panned out, leaving only the richer but deeper veins of ore, which individual miners couldn’t retrieve without massive capital investments.
-Despite that, San Francisco had evolved into a vast commercial magnet, sucking into its warehouses and banks the staggering riches that overworked newcomers had dragged, ripped, and distilled from the rocks, fields, and forests of western North America.
+By that time, San Francisco had already evolved into a vast commercial magnet, sucking into its warehouses and banks whatever riches the overworked newcomers had dragged, ripped, and distilled from the rocks, fields, and forests of western North America.

-Despite these downward cycles, the city enjoyed other bouts of prosperity around the turn of the 20th century, thanks to the Klondike gold rush in Alaska and the Spanish-American War.
+Despite these downward cycles, the city enjoyed other bouts of prosperity around the turn of the 20th century.
+First came the Klondike Gold Rush in Alaska, starting in 1896.
 Long accustomed to making a buck off gold fever, San Francisco managed to position itself as a point of embarkation for supplies bound for Alaska.
+During the Spanish-American War in 1898, San Francisco was a major port serving warships bound for the Philippine Islands.
 Also during this time emerged the Bank of America, which eventually evolved into the largest bank in the world.
 Founded in North Beach in 1904, Bank of America was the brainchild of Italian-born A. P. Giannini, who later funded part of the construction for a bridge that many critics said was preposterous: the Golden Gate.